cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 docker-compose up -d
 ```

+**STACK DEPLOYMENT**

+If you want to spin up this agent as part of a stack, do the following:
+- Copy the contents of `config/properties.yaml_stack` into `config/properties.yaml`, inserting the name of your stack and the desired namespaces.
+- Build the image by issuing `docker compose build` in this folder.
+Do not start the container.
+- Copy the `json` file from the `stack-manager-input-config` folder into the `inputs/config/services` folder of the stack manager, adjusting the absolute path of the bind mounts as required.
+- Start the stack manager as usual.
+This should start the container.

 ## 2. Running the agent
 ### 2.1 Precursor
 Place only one IFC file in `<root>\data\ifc\`.
 This directory is directly linked to the relevant directory in the Docker container.
 The agent is only able to convert ONE IFC model at a time.